mattywang7/Golang-learning/docs/note.md

 ```
 If `key` is in `m`, `ok` is `true`.
 If not, `ok` is `false`.
 If `key` is not in the map, then `elem` is zero for the map's element type.

+## Function values

+Functions are values too.
+They can be passed around just like other values.
+Function values may be used as function arguments and return types.

+## Function closures

+Go functions may be closures.
+A closure is a function value that references variables from outside its body.
+The function may access and assign to the referenced variables; in this sense the function is "bound" to the variables.